lattverksted/Batch-Download-youtube-video-and-audio/README.md

 # Batch-Download-youtube-video-and-audio
-easy-to-use Script that downloads videos or audio from youtube
+easy-to-use Script that downloads videos or audio from youtube\n

-uses pytube library to find streams and threading to handle concurent threads
+uses pytube library to find streams and threading to handle concurent threads\n

-1- Set-up
+# Set-up
-pip install -r  requirements.txt
+pip install -r  requirements.txt\n

-2- Copy links and paste links in links.txt
+# Copy links and paste links in links.txt

-3- Modify Parameters in main.py
+# Modify Parameters in main.py
-type = "audio" or "video"
+type = "audio" or "video" \n
-output_path is the destination path where the files will be saved video_resolution : 0 for lowest resolution ; 1 for highest resolution
+output_path is the destination path where the files will be saved \n video_resolution : 0 for lowest resolution ; 1 for highest resolution\n

-4- Run
+# Run

-python main.py
+python main.py\n